pingcap/tidb/docs/design/2022-04-15-multi-schema-change.md

 ## Abstract

-This proposes an implementation of Multi-Schema Change.
+This proposes an implementation of applying multiple schema changes in one `ALTER TABLE` SQL statement.

 ## Background